-Effective January 22, 2024: All Future Professionals must ensure that they acquire black scrubs to wear beneath their Parisian Beauty Academy Lab Coats.
+All Future Professionals must ensure that they acquire black scrubs to wear beneath their Parisian Beauty Academy Lab Coats.
 The scrubs should be entirely black and can be conveniently purchased either online or from a physical store of their preference.
 It's important to note that Parisian Beauty Academy will only provide the Lab Coats, while the acquisition of the black scrubs will be the responsibility of the Future Professionals.

 As a professional, your appearance should be neat, clean and well groomed.
 Your uniform must be clean, pressed and buttoned in the appropriate manner.
 FULL UNIFORM IS EXPECTED AT ALL TIMES.
 All uniforms must be purchased prior to the start of classes.
-Uniform must be arranged for through the financial department.
 There will be NO TOLERANCE for dirty, soiled and unkept uniforms as this is important to your image as a professional.
 Personal hygiene and sanitation is your daily responsibility as well.
 You are being trained for a service industry and will be in close proximity to many people daily.
 All hair, make-up and nails should be done BEFORE arrival at school.
-Additional school uniform T-shirts & sweatshirts are available for purchase at the Front Service Desk.
+Additional school black scrubs, T-shirts & sweatshirts are available for purchase at the Guest Service Desk.
 Your professional image is ESSENTIAL to your overall image and success in the industry.
 Coats and Jackets are not worn inside the building.